phpMussel/phpMussel/_docs/readme.en.md

 /vault/fe_assets/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/fe_assets/_accounts.html | An HTML template for the front-end accounts page.
 /vault/fe_assets/_accounts_row.html | An HTML template for the front-end accounts page.
+/vault/fe_assets/_cache.html | An HTML template for the front-end cache data page.
 /vault/fe_assets/_config.html | An HTML template for the front-end configuration page.
 /vault/fe_assets/_config_row.html | An HTML template for the front-end configuration page.
 /vault/fe_assets/_files.html | An HTML template for the file manager.